-The groups will be played from 24 November, beginning the road to the finals in Belarus.
+The groups will be played in April, beginning the road to the finals in Belarus.

 Article top media content

-The 2020/21 UEFA European Women's Under-19 Championship qualifying round runs from 24 November to 1 December, deciding 27 teams to join top seeds Spain in the elite round as the road to the finals in Belarus begins.
+The 2020/21 UEFA European Women's Under-19 Championship qualifying round runs in April, deciding 13 teams to join top seeds Spain in June's play-offs as the road to the summer finals in Belarus begins.

-Group 5 (25 November–1 December): Norway, Poland (hosts), Bosnia and Herzegovina, Faroe Islands
+Group 5: Norway, Poland (hosts), Bosnia and Herzegovina, Faroe Islands

-Group 8 (25 November–1 December): Switzerland, Northern Ireland, Turkey, Armenia (hosts)
+Group 8 : Switzerland, Northern Ireland, Turkey, Armenia (hosts)

 • Andorra are making their debut.

-• The top two in each group progress to the elite round in spring 2021 along with the three third-placed teams with the best record against the leading pair in their group.
-They will join top seeds Spain, who have a bye to the elite round.
+• The top team in each group progresses to the play-off round in June along with the runners-up with the best record against the first and third-placed finishers in their section.
+They will join top seeds Spain, who have a bye.

-• Seven teams will qualify from the elite round for the finals in Belarus from 21 July to 2 August 2021, joining the hosts.
+• Seven teams will qualify from the play-offs for the finals in Belarus from 21 July to 2 August, joining the hosts.
 The finals will also act as a qualifier for the 2022 FIFA U-20 Women's World Cup.